 - a pool member reconnects following a reboot

 Any change in the pool feature set does not affect VMs that are currently running in the pool.
-A Running VM will continue to use the feature set which was applied when it was started.
+A running VM continues to use the feature set which was applied when it was started.
 This feature set is fixed at boot and persists across migrate, suspend, and resume operations.
-In scenarios where a pool level drops when a less-capable server joins the pool, a running VM can be migrated to any server in the pool, except the newly added server.
-When you attempt to move or migrate a VM to a different server within or across pools, XenServer performs migration checks to compare the VM’s feature set against the feature set of the destination server.
-If the feature sets are found to be compatible, the VM will be allowed to migrate.
-This enables the VM to move freely within and across pools, regardless of the CPU features the VM is using.
-If you use Workload Balancing (WLB) to choose an optimal destination server to migrate your VM, a server with incompatible feature set will not be recommended as the destination server.
+If the pool level drops when a less-capable server joins the pool, a running VM can migrate to any server in the pool, except the newly added server.
+When you move or migrate a VM to a different server within or across pools, Citrix Hypervisor compares the VM feature set to that of the destination server.
+If the feature sets are found to be compatible, the VM is allowed to migrate.
+This capability enables the VM to move freely within and across pools, regardless of the CPU features the VM is using.
+If you use Workload Balancing to choose an optimal destination server to migrate your VM, a server with an incompatible feature set is not recommended as the destination server.

-Note: To update a running VM to use the pool’s new feature set, the VM must be powered off and then started.
+To update a running VM to use the pool’s new feature set, power off the VM and start it again.
 Rebooting the VM, for example, by clicking Reboot in XenCenter, does not cause the VM to update its feature set.

-Although not a strict technical requirement for creating a resource pool, the advantages of pools (for example, running a VM on the most appropriate server and VM migration between servers) are only available if the pool has one or more shared storage repositories (SRs).
+Although not a strict requirement for creating a resource pool, the advantages of pools are only available if the pool has one or more shared storage repositories (SRs).
+These advantages include running a VM on the most appropriate server and VM migration between servers.

 We recommend that you do not attempt to create a pool until shared storage is available.
-Once shared storage has been added, you can quickly move any existing VMs whose disks are in local storage into shared storage by copying them.
+After you add shared storage, you can quickly move any existing VMs whose disks are in local storage into shared storage by copying them.